Featured Image Source: Pixabay/maciej326

 Represents: Vibrant, Playful, Happy, Artistic and Energetic

 Orange is another beloved color of the food, art and the sports industries.
 While in one sector it evokes an appetite, in others it suggests playfulness, creativity and energy.
 Being bright makes orange the favorite color for industries dealing with kids’ products and foods.
-Some creative industries also love using orange to help them stand out and show off.
+Some creative industries use orange in logos to stand out.